waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 IMPORTANT: This is a work in progress, may also have inaccurate information.

 Overpass "SETUP" is database initialization and starting daemon "dispatcher" such that queries can be done on the local machine.
+Areas creation is explained.
+Database update with program to download required Change Files and shell scripts to automate the process are discussed.
+Hope you enjoy the ride.

 ### Local Storage: